CarlosAMolina/carlosamolina.github.io/projects/usb-linux/introduction.md

 ## Work with an usb manually

+Some of the following commands require the installation of additional software, see the automaticed sections to know how to install them.

 ### Mount an usb manually

 A connected usb will appear in the path `/dev` starting with `sd`.
 The part to mount will have the same name ending in a number.